 The senior leadership creates an environment for performance improvement and the accomplishment of strategic objectives by keeping the staff informed of various additions and/or changes within the organization.
-Meetings are held with department heads and they, in turn, meet and discuss key organizational priorities with the division staff.
-Department heads schedule monthly meetings with their staff, as well as have one-on-one meetings.
+Meetings are held with department heads and they, in turn, meet and discuss key organizational priorities with the staff.
+Department heads schedule monthly or quarterly meetings with their staff, as well as one-on-one meetings.
 The team approach has been a very effective measure when discussing goals, objectives and programming issues.
 Updates to the strategic objectives are made quarterly.
 A final report is submitted at the end of the year.

 Senior leaders create an environment for organizational and workforce learning by providing training and workshops that are beneficial to the staff.
-On occasion, staff members submit request for educational enhancement they have received by emails, brochures, etc.
+On occasion, staff members submit requests for educational enhancement received through emails, brochures, webinars, etc. Demonstrations and site visits are held to get a hands-on feel for the work that is to be implemented.

 Senior leaders communicate with, engage, empower, and motivate the entire workforce throughout the organization by providing a forum for staff to express themselves in meetings as well as submit proposals for initiatives in which they want to be involved.
 Staff members are urged to seek out external grants and other resources that would enhance their program area.
-Senior leaders take an active role in reward and recognition processes to reinforce high performance throughout the organization by awarding a performance bonus, occasionally.
-Also, staff are given the opportunity to recognize and submit the names of staff from the Research and Extension Program for Staff Employee of the Year representing the unit.
-The winning candidate is then chosen from a pool of University representatives to be the University Employee of the Year.
-Outstanding performances or accomplishments are featured in the 1890 community brochure as well as the media releases through the university.
+Senior leaders take an active role in reward and recognition processes to reinforce high performance throughout the organization.
+Staff is given the opportunity to recognize and submit the names of staff from the Research and Extension Program for Staff Employee of the Year representing the unit.
+The winning candidate is then chosen from the pool of University representatives to be the University Employee of the Year.
+In addition, outstanding performances or accomplishments are featured in the 1890 community brochure as well as the media releases through the university and the division.

-The senior leadership actively supports and strengthens the communities in which the 1890 Program operates by involving the community in all the 1890 activities/programs.
+The senior leadership actively supports and strengthens the communities in which the 1890 Program operates by involving the community and stakeholders in all the 1890 activities/programs.
 Persons from the community act as volunteers and liaisons for the organization.
 Community meetings are, also, held with residents.
 Areas of emphasis are identified and determined by county agents as well as the senior leadership.
 The senior leadership, periodically, goes into the community and gets involved with whatever programs/activities that may be sponsored by 1890 Research and Extension.
-Based on their level of expertise, members of the senior leadership team deliver programs to the community and serve as program assistants and chaperones.
+Based on their level of expertise, members of the senior leadership team deliver programs to the community and serve as program assistants, chaperones and volunteers.
 Community classes and workshops are held across the state to provide citizens an opportunity to get hands on learning.
 Brochures are distributed, on a quarterly basis, identifying programs/activities offered by the 1890 Program.
+Senior leaders, the workforce and the organization contribute to improving communities by listening to their constituents and offering programs beneficial to the targeted area.
+The variety of programs administered is important to youth and adults.
+Constituents are pleased with the organizational services and take ownership of the programs provided.